kite-sdk/kite/README.md

 * Provide smart defaults for platform choices.
 * Support piecemeal adoption via loosely-coupled modules.

+Eric Sammer recorded a [webinar](http://www.cloudera.com/content/cloudera/en/resources/library/recordedwebinar/cloudera-development-kit-cdk-hadoop-application-development-made-easier.html) in which he talks about the goals of the CDK.

 This project is organized into modules.
 Modules may be independent or have dependencies on other modules within the CDK.
 When possible, dependencies on external projects are minimized.